microsoft/ccf-app-samples/GET_STARTED.md

 To Start a test CCF network on a VM, it requires [CCF to be intalled](https://microsoft.github.io/CCF/main/build_apps/install_bin.html)

-Start the CCF network using the cchost in release mode
+Start the CCF network using the cchost in enclave mode

 ```bash
  /opt/ccf/bin/cchost --config ./config/cchost_config_enclave_js.json